Catherine St-Arnaud

 Catherine St-Arnaud has been hailed as a “simply stunning” soprano (Revue L’Opéra) and “first-rate performer” (Opera Canada) making waves in Canada and abroad.
 From opera stages to intimate recitals, singing in large-scale productions or leading her own innovative projects, Catherine’s expressive voice and tireless enthusiasm make her a captivating artist to watch.

 Recently, St-Arnaud made her debuts in Asia (Adina in L’elisir d’amore, National Kaohsiung Arts Center of Taiwan) and in the United States (Soprano soloist in Carmina Burana, Oregon Symphony), in addition to originating the role of Albertine à 30 ans in Albertine en cinq temps – l’opéra (Théâtre du Rideau Vert), which was followed by a 20-performance tour throughout Quebec.
+She looks forward to revisiting Albertine this season in performances in both Québec and France.

-This season, she looks forward to Orff’s Carmina Burana with Orchestre symphonique de Sherbrooke, and a return to Clavecin en Concert for a program of Couperin, Rameau, Blavet, and more.
-She makes her Opéra de Montréal debut with cover assignments in the premiere of Bilodeau’s La Reine Garçon, as well as role debuts of Frasquita in Bizet’s Carmen (Orchestre Philharmonique et Chœur des Mélomanes) and Adele in Strauss’ Die Fledermaus (Opéra de Québec).
-She also reprises her role of Albertine à 30 ans on tour with Albertine en cinq temps – l’opéra
+Last season, she performed Orff’s Carmina Burana with Orchestre symphonique de Sherbrooke, Boismortier’s Don Quichotte chez la Duchesse with Ensemble Caprice, as a soloist with Festival de Saintes in France with Les Idées heureuses, and made a return to Clavecin en Concert for a concert program of Couperin, Rameau, Blavet, and more.
+She made her Opéra de Montréal company debut with cover assignments in the premiere of Bilodeau’s La Reine-garçon, as well as role debuts of Frasquita in Bizet’s Carmen (Orchestre Philharmonique et Chœur des Mélomanes) and Adele in Strauss’ Die Fledermaus (Opéra de Québec).
+In recital, she appeared with Orford Musique, and joined Festival de Lanaudière for their 2024 summer season as an artist in residence in collaboration with the Saratoga Performing Arts Center.
+The 2024/2025 season sees returns to both Clavecin en concert and Les Idées heureuses on the concert stage.

 Catherine has brilliantly embodied roles in a wide range of styles and repertoires, from baroque to the contemporary, including the music of Mozart, French opera, and bel canto.
 She has notably performed Susanna (Le nozze di Figaro), Lucia (Lucia di Lamermoor), Thérèse (Les mamelles de Tirésias), Sophie de Palma (Les leçons de Maria Callas), and Altisidore (Don Quichotte chez la Duchesse).